-Jen McIntyre, who has been part of coaching staffs that have made seven NCAA tournament appearances since 2001, was named the head softball coach at the University of Connecticut following the 2014 campaign.
+Jen McIntyre, who has been part of coaching staffs that have made seven NCAA tournament appearances since 2001, is in her first season as head softball coach at the University of Connecticut.

 McIntyre most recently served as the associate head coach at Boston University for the 2014 season.
 The Terriers won the Patriot League tournament and qualified for the NCAA regionals and posted a win against Louisville.